aranga-nana/angular-spring-boot-micro-services-docker/README.md

 -->

 # angular-spring-boot-micro-services-docker
-sample application to display of working of spring-boot as micro-service and deployes as docker container to the cloud provider (AWS and Azur). sample will make use of following:
+sample application to display  working of spring-boot as micro-service and deployes in docker container to the cloud provider (AWS and Azur). sample will make use of following:
 - JPA Configuration
 - Overriding Spring boot web initialisation